Percy Pickard: Amiens prison raid (Operation Jericho)

 Embry was present for the mission briefing.
 Pickard described the purpose of the mission and the particulars as to how it was to be carried out.
 A model of the prison was presented to provide a visual representation of the target.
 To keep below enemy radar, the mission would be flown entirely at low level, 50 feet or less both inbound and homebound.
 Strict radio silence was to be observed throughout.
 The ground around the prison was flat and free of trees, houses, or other obstructions.
 On the bomb run they would have to fly low and slow.
 They were essentially skip bombing, and would need a low, slow release to control the flight of the bombs.

-At the end of the briefing, Pickard, who had spent many months supporting the resistance while flying with 161 Squadron, emphasized the importance of the mission: "It's a death-or-glory show.
+At the end of the briefing, Pickard, who had spent many months supporting the resistance while flying with 161 Squadron, emphasised the importance of the mission: "It's a death-or-glory show.
 If it succeeds it will be one of the most worthwhile ops of the war.
 If you never do anything else you can still count this as the finest job you could ever have done."

 Their route would leave Hunsdon flying south, bending around London to reach the coast at Littlehampton, where they were to rendezvous with their fighter escort.
-From there they would head out over the channel, flying southeast to cross over the French coastline at Le Treport.
+From there they would head out over the channel, flying southeast to cross the French coast at Le Treport.
 Rising up over the cliffs, they would bend their course easterly and follow the Bresle river to Senarpont, where they would make a hard left hand turn.
 They would continue on, flying over the Somme estuary to reach Bourdon, 18 miles southeast of Abbeville.
 They would continue on to Doullens, where they would make a hard right turn and cover the 15 miles south to Bouzincourt.
 There they would bend their course to the right and travel another two miles to Albert, where they would make their final hard right to place them on course toward Amiens, following the long, straight Albert-Amiens road till they reached the prison.

 At the start of the mission, pilot Bill Sugden noted:

 One by one, they lifted off into a swirling white mass of cloud and snow.
 They could not fly formation, and were lucky to avoid flying into one another.
 Two Mosquitos of 21 Squadron aborted, as did one from 487 Squadron.